Gary Numan: Artistry

-Musical influences
+Musical style and influences

+Numan's music has been described as synth-pop, new wave, electronica, gothic rock, post-punk, industrial rock, dark wave, industrial, electropop, and electronic rock.
 In a 2012 interview, Numan spoke about the music that has had an influence on him over the years.
 As a teenager he was fan of T. Rex, David Bowie and Queen.
 His band Tubeway Army started in the punk rock-vein in 1977, but Numan later said that the punk rock style was adopted with the sole intention to obtain a recording contract.
 Ultravox's third studio album Systems of Romance (1978) was the main influence behind Tubeway Army's transition into an electronic sound.
 Numan cited the album, and particularly the song "Slow Motion", as the blueprint for what he wanted to achieve.
 Moving away from the commercially successful synth-pop on the 1979 studio albums Replicas and The Pleasure Principle to a more introspective and partly ambient sound, David Bowie's collaborations with Brian Eno, the new wave band Japan and Lou Reed's third solo studio album Berlin (1973) has been cited as some of the influences that informed Numan's third solo studio album Dance (1981).
 At this point, jazz and funk influences became prominent in Numan's music, as on the single "She's Got Claws" and his fourth solo studio album I, Assassin (1982).
 His fifth solo studio album Warriors (1983) started as a collaboration with Bill Nelson, guitarist in Be-Bop Deluxe, which was another of Numan's favourite bands in the 1970s.
 Adopting a heavier, more aggressive sound, the production of his sixth solo studio album Berserker (1984) took influence from Trevor Horn's production of Frankie Goes to Hollywood.
 Wanting to broaden his musical output, Numan's mid- to late 1980's releases featured a jazz-funk style, blending an industrial edge with funk and synth-pop sensibilities.
 Following the release of two commercially and critically unsuccessful pop and funk influenced studio albums in the early 1990s, Numan found new pivotal influences in Nine Inch Nails (NIN) and Depeche Mode's eighth studio album Songs of Faith and Devotion (1993) that inspired him to move into a darker sound that became the trademark of his later career.